Citrix Provisioning (Citrix Hypervisor, VMware, Hyper-V, Nutanix)

 |osType||All||Common code||The OS type of the published layered image.
 It can be one of the following values: Windows7; Windows764; Windows200864; Windows201264; Windows10; Windows1064|

 The App Layering Agent, which runs as a service on a Windows machine, runs under either the local system account or the network account.
-Either of these accounts may have some special privileges, but they often are restricted when it comes to running specific commands or seeing files in the file system.
+Either of these accounts can have some special privileges, but they often are restricted when running specific commands or seeing files in the file system.
 Therefore, App Layering gives you the option of adding a domain user and password that can be used to “impersonate” a user.
-This means that the script can be run as if that user had logged onto the system so that any commands or data will be accessible subject to those user rights and permissions.
+This means that the script can be run as if that user had logged on to the system so that any commands or data are accessible subject to those user rights and permissions.
 If a user name or password is not entered, the script runs using the account under which the service is configured to run.

 Script Execution Policy

-Script execution policy requirements are generally up to you.
+Script execution policy requirements are up to you.
 If you intend to run unsigned scripts, you must configure the execution policy to one of the more lenient policies.
-However, if you sign your own scripts accordingly, you can choose to use a more restrictive execution policy.
+However, if you sign your own scripts, you can choose to use a more restrictive execution policy.